John Backus: Fortran

 After moving to New York City he trained initially as a radio technician and became interested in mathematics.
 He graduated from Columbia University with a bachelor's degree in 1949 and a master's degree in 1950, both in mathematics, and joined IBM in 1950.
 During his first three years, he worked on the Selective Sequence Electronic Calculator (SSEC); his first major project was to write a program to calculate positions of the Moon.
-In 1953 Backus developed the language Speedcoding, the first high-level language created for an IBM computer, to aid in software development for the IBM 701 computer.
+In 1953, Backus developed the language Speedcoding, the first high-level language created for an IBM computer, to aid in software development for the IBM 701 computer.

 Programming was very difficult at this time, and in 1954 Backus assembled a team to define and develop Fortran for the IBM 704 computer.
 Fortran was the first high-level programming language to be put to broad use.
 This widely used language made computers practical and accessible machines for scientists and others without requiring them to have deep knowledge of the machinery.

 Backus–Naur form

 Backus served on the international committees that developed ALGOL 58 and the very influential ALGOL 60, which quickly became the de facto worldwide standard for publishing algorithms.
 Backus developed the Backus–Naur form (BNF), published in the UNESCO report on ALGOL 58.
 It was a formal notation able to describe any context-free programming language, and was important in the development of compilers.
-A few deviations from this approach were tried—notably in Lisp and APL—but by the 1970s, following the development of automated compiler generators such as yacc, Backus–Naur context-free specifications for computer languages had become quite standard.
+A few deviations from this approach were tried (notably in Lisp and APL), but by the 1970s, Backus–Naur context-free specifications for computer languages had become quite standard, following the development of automated compiler generators such as yacc.

 This contribution helped Backus win the Turing Award in 1977.